mingxiaoh/chainer-legacy/README.md

 # Chainer: a neural network framework
 # Intel® Software Optimization
-##### This is a fast implementation of integration Chainer with Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN).
+##### This is a quick implementation of integration Chainer with Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN).
 It accelerates Chainer on CPU, esp.
 Intel® Xeon® and Intel® Xeon Phi™ processors.

-2017-05-09: ResNets (ResNet-50, ResNet-101, and ResNet-152)) and GoogleNet V2 are accelerated on Intel Chainer with native Batch Normalization support.
-Condisitonal import of mkldpy.mkldnn is enabled.
-A new module cosim (co-simulation) is introduced to validate the layer by layer correctness between numpy and mmkldpy.

-2017-04-28: Current optimized layers (operations) includes convolution (2D), local response normalization, ReLU, linear (inner product), pooling, concat, sum and gradient accumulation.
-Validated topologies includes Alexnet, Overfeat, VGGA, VGG-16, VGG-19 and GoogLeNet-v1 with performance gain from 50-250X on Xeon and Xeon Phi.
+A newer and faster implementation based on mdarray is available on branch 'master_v2' (https://github.com/intel/chainer/tree/master_v2).

 ## Requirements